Yosemite is that magical place in California where dramatic mountains, granite peaks, and alpine mountain lakes all exist within the same wilderness.

 - Dogs allowed?
 No

-- Where To Camp: At either Lower or Upper Cathedral Lake (wilderness permit is required to camp in Yosemite’s backcountry)
+- Where To Camp: At either Lower or Upper Cathedral Lake (a wilderness permit is required to camp in Yosemite’s backcountry)

 Cathedral Lakes Trail is one of the easiest and most popular hiking trails in Yosemite National Park.
 This is a straightforward trail that visits two stunning alpine lakes with an option for overnight camping at both of them.

 The Cathedral Lakes hike starts at the Cathedral Lakes Trailhead off Tioga Road.
-This is a trail that’s best done in the middle of the summer because Tioga Road does close between November to May/June due to snow.
+This is a trail that’s best done in the middle of the summer because Tioga Road closes between November to May/June due to snow.

 The trailhead is easy to spot off Tioga Road and follows a narrow path directly into the forest.
-The beginning section of this hike is very rocky and has multiple side trails so I recommend using an offline hiking map like Maps.Me to make sure you stay on the right path.
+The beginning section of this hike is very rocky and has multiple side trails so I recommend using an offline hiking app like AllTrails to make sure you stay on the right path.

 The first two miles of the Cathedral Lakes Trail are the hardest and gain nearly 1000 feet in elevation.
 But once you make it up this steep section, the trail flattens out for a bit giving hikers a much-needed break.